tarepan/Scyclone-PyTorch/README.md

 ## Difference from original research
 - Datum length is based on a paper, not poster (G160/D128 in paper, G240/D240 in poster.
 Detail is in my summary blog)
+- Use Automatic Mixed Precision training (FP32 training is also supported through `no_amp` flag)

 ## Dependency Notes
 ### PyTorch version <!-- omit in toc -->